apache/spark/python/docs/source/user_guide/pandas_on_spark/options.rst

 **sequence**: It implements a sequence that increases one by one, by PySpark's Window function without specifying partition.
 Therefore, it can end up with whole partition in single node.
 This index type should be avoided when the data is large.
-This is default.
 See the example below:

 .. code-block:: python